Diane Gayer: The Masozera Family House

 The Masozera Family House in Rwanda is a prominent testament to her creative prowess of Diane Gayer.
 Nestled above Lake Kivu and aligned with a fault line connecting Lake Victoria to the Nile Basin, the property's strategic location served as a canvas for Gayer's ingenuity.
 Drawing inspiration from Rwandan architect Vedaste Ngarambe, who championed the aesthetics of indigenous materials and craftsmanship, Gayer harnessed the geographical alignment and incorporated local elements and techniques into the project.
 The architectural concept of the house was underpinned by a commitment to sustainable design, aiming to contribute to the country's recovery and address the effects of the 1994 genocide.

 Constructed from 2010 to 2017, The Masozera Family House integrates with the hillside terrain, comprising three distinct levels: an inviting entry foyer, expansive public living spaces, and private bedrooms.
 Gayer conscientiously adhered to local regulations on tree protection, sourcing the primary construction materials from the immediate area.
 The house was equipped with critical environmental features, including solar panels, water harvesting systems, natural ventilation, and an in-ground septic system.
 These elements collectively exemplify a harmonious fusion of architectural brilliance, sustainability, and a deep-rooted connection to the local context.

-Travels

-Gayer's professional travels include the United Nations Fourth World Conference on Women in Beijing, China Sept.
-1995; a work exchange at the Urals Academy of Architecture, Yekaterinburg, Russia, Dec.
-1995; Earth Charter presentation at the World Summit on Sustainable Development in Johannesburg, SA, 2002; and an Arctic Journey, August 2013.
-Also attendance and participation at numerous L’Union Internationale des Femmes Architectes (UIFA) Congress gatherings including Seoul, Korea (2010) and Bucharest, Romania (2007), Capetown, South Africa (1993).